 You can embed forms and video in SVG as Foreign objects but in general it lacks the wide range of features available in HTML5.
 It has arguably better drawing capabilities than HTML5 and when we compare the results of HTML5 and SVG from our converter side by side, the SVG generally looks ‘better’ (you can see 2 examples on this page to compare).

-Here is what SVG looks like as a page and the raw SVG code (click here to open the actual SVG code in a browser window).
+Here is what SVG looks like as a page and the raw SVG code.
 The SVG is text but can include links to images and other pages.

 Some more examples of HTML and SVG